Close up of papers in a filing shelf" alt="">

 Our expert legal team answer your questions about making an Assisted Delivery Error Claim

 You usually have three years from the date of the birth injury to make a claim if the claim is for yourself.
 This can also be extended to three years from the date of discovery if the birth injury does not become apparent until later.
 You have until the child’s 18th birthday to make a claim on their behalf.
-Children can make a claim for a birth injury that affected them for up to three years after the date of their 18th birthday.
+Children can claim for a birth injury that affected them for up to three years after the date of their 18th birthday.

-It is unlikely that you would have to go to court for an assisted delivery error claim.
+It is unlikely that you would have to go to court for an assisted delivery claim.
 Less than 1% of claims ever make it to court.
 The vast majority of birth injury claims are handled by specialist lawyers who represent you and do the work on your behalf.

 Meet our Assisted Delivery Error team